-• Move the top plate until the take-up rail is about 1 inch from the hopping foot on your machine.
+1 Move the top plate or machine until the take-up rail is about 1 inch from the hopping foot.

-2 On each track of the bottom carriage, slide the carriage stop until it touches the wheel of the top plate or wheeled machine.
+On each track of the bottom carriage, slide the carriage stop clip until it touches the wheel of the top plate or wheeled machine.
 Make sure to adjust both carriage stops to the same location.